 Master of Arts Degree in Communication Requirements

 The Master of Arts degree program in communication is designed to be a comprehensive program reflecting the history and breadth of the communication discipline.
 Four objectives serve as measures for competent M.A. graduates of the program.
 First, all graduates will have a comprehensive understanding of the historical and philosophical assumptions of the communication discipline, as well as the various theoretical perspectives underlying scholarship in the discipline.
 Second, all graduates will recognize and be able to use appropriate communication strategies in formal, informal, professional, and personal contexts.
-Third, all graduates will understand quantitative and qualitative methods of research in communication.
+Third, all graduates will understand quantitative, qualitative, and/or rhetorical methods of research in communication.
 Fourth, all graduates will understand various communication perspectives and will have a clear understanding of their own personal perspective and ideologies.

 Master of Arts Degree Requirements